tsackton/taelgar/Campaigns/Dunmari Frontier/Hoards/Merfolk Quest Treasure.md

 ## From Buruli's Body

 - He is wearing a cloak made of some kind of billowing kelp fronds woven into fabric, magical (Cloak of Protection) (Wellby)
 - He wears an elaborate amulet around his neck.
-It is like the others you've found, but far more elaborate, made of ivory and gold, decorated with sapphires. %%SECRET[7]%%
+It is like the others you've found, but far more elaborate, made of ivory and gold, decorated with sapphires. %%SECRET Very rare art object. %%
 - He wears a tiara made of silver, looking like tentacles wrapped in a circle, and decorated with smoky black gems.
 (Helm of Telepathy) (given to Amil)
-- Wears three silver armbands, each finely worked and decorated with pearls. %%SECRET[8]%%
+- Wears three silver armbands, each finely worked and decorated with pearls. %%SECRET Rare art object each.%%
 - One ring, a strange shadowy thing that looks like the currents of the ocean depths in solid form.
 (Ring of Shadows) (given to Faldrak)